Last updated on : 01 Dec, 2025

-Pregnancy changes everything—including what your body needs.
+Pregnancy changes everything, including what your body needs.
 If you’re feeling unusually tired or lightheaded, low iron could be the reason.
 The good news?
-Adding the right iron-rich foods to your diet can help support both your health and your baby’s development.
+Adding the right iron-rich foods to your diet is the first step to supporting both your health and your baby’s development.

 Pregnancy is a nutritionally demanding phase, and iron is one of the most critical nutrients.
-While the daily recommended iron intake for non-pregnant women is 18 mg, it rises to 27 mg during pregnancy to support increased blood volume, placental development, and fetal growth.
+The daily recommended iron intake for non-pregnant women is 18 mg, but it increases significantly to 27 mg per day during pregnancy to support increased maternal blood volume, placental development, and fetal growth [4].
+Iron deficiency during pregnancy can lead to complications such as an increased risk of preterm birth and low birth weight [2].
+Including iron-rich foods like leafy greens, lean red meat, and fortified cereals is essential for a healthy pregnancy.

 Iron is essential for producing red blood cells, which transport oxygen throughout the body.
 During pregnancy, blood volume increases significantly, requiring more RBCs to support both maternal and fetal needs.
 Adequate iron intake ensures efficient oxygen delivery, promoting overall health and preventing fatigue or weakness in expectant mothers.

-Iron supports the development of the fetal brain, nervous system, and organs.
-Insufficient iron can impair cognitive development and weaken the baby’s immune response after birth.
+Adequate iron intake contributes to fetal development.
+Iron is crucial for proper neurological development in the fetus [4].
+Insufficient iron may increase the risk of complications, so regular check-ups are recommended.
 A deficiency can impair development, increasing the risk of cognitive delays and weak immunity in newborns, affecting their overall health post-birth.

-Adequate iron intake lowers the risk of pregnancy-related complications such as preterm labour, low birth weight, and postpartum haemorrhage.
-It helps regulate maternal blood pressure and supports placental health.
-Low iron levels have been associated with an increased risk of postpartum haemorrhage, preeclampsia, and intrauterine growth restriction (IUGR).
-Ensuring adequate iron intake reduces these risks and supports healthy pregnancy outcomes.
+Ensuring sufficient iron intake helps regulate maternal blood pressure and supports overall placental health.
+Low iron levels have been associated with a potential increased risk of complications such as postpartum haemorrhage and intrauterine growth restriction (IUGR) [4].

 Iron can be categorised into two main types: heme and non-heme iron.